aimms/function-reference/algorithmic-capabilities/the-gmp-library/gmp_solver-procedures-and-functions/gmp_solver_setenvironmentdoubleparameter.rst

 .. note::

-    -  This procedure is only supported by Gurobi, version 9.1 or higher.
+    -  This procedure is only supported by Gurobi.
 Typically it is only used in combination with a Gurobi link-only license.

     -  This procedure cannot be called inside a solver callback procedure.